This exhibition was extended through Friday, November 10.

 The economic climate inside Venezuela has proven to be increasingly life-threatening for the children of this country.
 Steep inflation and volatility has dramatically prevented mothers and families from obtaining the basic resources needed to sufficiently feed their children and attend to fundamental health needs.
 Extraordinarily hard-working communities struggle to earn the required income to meet the impossible demands of 800% - 1,600% inflation.
 Children in Venezuela have become most innocent victims, bystanders of this internal and multi-national political crisis, within a nation and wider Latin American community where family consistently takes greatest priority above all.
 Familia Primera.
 (Sources: Caritas International, and Venezuela’s National Survey of Living Conditions).

 UNICEF has been working in Venezuela since 1991 under the framework of a Country Program that provides for cooperation in health, education and comprehensive protection of children and adolescents, to improve the situation of children and adolescents, and to make their rights guaranteed, as expressed in the United Nations Convention on the Rights of the Child and the Convention on the Elimination of All Forms of Discrimination against Women (Source: UNICEF).

 In consideration of the current and growing crisis, UNICEF is one of the top trusted humanitarian agencies in support of children inside Venezuela.

-The primary sponsor of the Venezuelan art benefit, Children’s Benefit Fund, will donate all net proceeds from private art sales directly to UNICEF USA for UNICEF’s work with children in Venezuela.
-Children’s Benefit Fund aims to raise over $60,000 to support Venezuelan children.
+Children's Benefit Fund was the primary sponsor of this Venezuelan art exhibition, hosting representatives from UNICEF USA in their first Miami event.
+Children’s Benefit Fund aims to raise over $60,000 to support Venezuelan children through a long-term campaign between Miami, Washington DC, New York City, and Paris.
 Children’s Benefit Fund is a nonprofit 501(c)(3) philanthropic program created by Velma Anne Ruth, M.Ed. to support initiatives for children around the world.